 How do you ensure people are at their best?

 On the one hand by creating a nice environment to work in.
-A beautiful office building, nice activities such as yoga and bootcamp, drinks and parties… basically so that there’s something to everyone’s liking.
+A beautiful office building, nice activities such as yoga and bootcamp, drinks and parties… We try to make sure that there’s something for everyone’s.

 How do you personally help the people in your team set and keep their goals?